Pro Bono Strategic Consulting

 Compass provides highly personalized strategic consulting projects to nonprofits by recruiting, training, and supporting teams of volunteer business professionals.
 Our consulting projects help our clients address key strategic challenges and opportunities.
 While our processes help guide our work, each Compass project and team is unique and tailored to the specific needs of each client.

-The 2023 Nonprofit Application is open until December 2, 2022.
+The 2023 Nonprofit Application closed on December 2, 2022.
 For more information, or to be added to our mailing list, contact Lisa Gaffney, Program Manager.

-- Nonprofit application open: September 12 – December 2.
-Access the nonprofit application here.
+- Nonprofit application dates: September 12 – December 2.

-- Applicants are strongly encouraged to schedule a conversation with Lisa Gaffney, Program Manager, to discuss what type of project would work best for their organization.
+- Applicants are strongly encouraged to schedule a conversation with Lisa Gaffney, Program Manager, to discuss project options

 - Nonprofit clients will be selected and notified in mid-December and will attend an orientation in mid-January.